 Hematologic complications are usually self-limited.
 They include granulocytopenia, thrombocytopenia, and hemolytic anemia.
 Transient mild granulocytopenia or thrombocytopenia occurs in about 50% of patients; severe cases, associated with bacterial infection or bleeding, occur less frequently.
 Hemolytic anemia is often due to anti-i-specific antibodies.

 Splenic rupture can have severe consequences.
 It can result from splenic enlargement and capsular swelling, which are maximal 10 to 21 days after presentation.
 A history of trauma is present only about half of the time.
 Rupture is usually painful but occasionally causes painless hypotension.
-Treatment is see Treatment.
+Treatment is discussed in Treatment.

 Respiratory complications include, rarely, upper airway obstruction due to pharyngeal or paratracheal lymphadenopathy; respiratory complications may respond to corticosteroids.
 Clinically silent interstitial pulmonary infiltrates occur mostly in children and are usually visible on x-rays.